Young People's Socialist League (Socialist Party USA)

 The Young People's Socialist League (YPSL), founded in 1989, was the official youth arm of the Socialist Party USA.
-The group comprises party members under the age of 30.
-It shared the same name as the Young People's Socialist League which was affiliated with the Socialist Party of America.
+The group comprised party members under the age of 30.
+It shared the same name as the Young People's Socialist League, which was affiliated with the Socialist Party of America.

 Organizational history

 Socialist Party of America renamed as Social Democrats, USA

 In its 1972 Convention, the majority of delegates voted to change the name of the Socialist Party of America name to "Social Democrats, USA" by a vote of 73 to 34.
 The change of name was supported by the two Co-Chairmen, Bayard Rustin and Charles S. Zimmerman (of the International Ladies Garment Workers Union, ILGWU), and by the First National Vice Chairman, James S. Glaser; these three were re-elected by acclamation.

 National convention of 1972

 The Convention elected a national committee of 33 members, with 22 seats for the majority caucus, 8 seats for Harrington's coalition caucus, 2 for the Debs caucus, and one for the "independent" Samuel H. Friedman, who also had opposed the name change.